poppinace/sapa/README.md

 - **kernel normalization.** We have explored four normalization functions for computing the similarity score in Table 4.
 Additionally, we also explored the influence of the upsampling kernel size.

-Perhaps all the results are summarized in a single line Table 4 (due to the page limit), which makes it a little bit difficult to interpret the results.
+Perhaps all the results are summarized in a single line in Table 4, which makes it difficult to interpret the results.
 We have reorganized Table 4 and double checked what is missing in the ablation studies.
-Here we further supplement the result of the upsampling kernel without normalization (41.45 mIoU).
+We further supplement the result of the upsampling kernel without normalization (41.45 mIoU).
-It has been included in the Table 4 of the revision (L270-L272).
+See the Table 4 of the revision (L270-L272).

 **The use of the "low-rank" version.**

 The motivation behind low-rank version is to reduce the number of parameters and computational complexity.
-We have clarified this in the revision (L200-L202, "We model the projection matrices to be low-rank, i.e., $d < C$, to reduce the number of parameters and computational complexity. ").
+We have clarified this in the revision (L200-L202).

 **Using subscript of subscript should be avoided.**